iviteb/minicart-freeshipping-bar/docs/README.md

-`=â Use this project, [contribute](https://github.com/vtex-apps/minicart-freeshipping-bar) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).`

-> :warning: *Remember to replace the values between braces according to your scenario.
-For example: https://github.com/vtex-apps/breadcrumb*

 # Mini Cart Free Shipping Bar

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-0-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-The **Mini Cart Free Shipping Bar** is a MiniCart.v2 component that adds a progress bar to the minicart in order to display how much progress a customer has for to **win** free shipping.
+The **Mini Cart Free Shipping Bar** is a MiniCart.v2 component that adds a progress bar to the minicart in order to display how much progress a customer has to **win** free shipping.

 This block is **only a visual guide**, meaning it will not make any calculation or deduct the shipping amount from your store.
 You should pair this app with a **Free Shipping Promotion** of the same **amount**
-The **amount** value, which by default is 200, can be edited inside your store's **Site Editor**.
+The **amount** value, can be edited inside the **App Settings**

-It consist of 4 different texts, which have messages developed for: English, Spanish, Italian and Portuguese.
+The app is compatible with 5 different languages including: English, Spanish, Italian, Portuguese and Romanian.

+## Settings

+The app has one configurable setting under My Apps section inside VTEX Admin.
+The setting is the **amount** for free shipping: expects a number.
+This free shipping will be indicated for the different commercial policies, in this case 4 policies have been added This will be the amount customers have to reach for the progress bar to completely fill up.

 ## Configuration

 You should first install the app on the desired **Account**.
-To install run: `vtex install vtex.minicart-freeshipping-bar@0.x` inside the Toolbelt.
+To install run: `vtex install myhouse.minicart-freeshipping-bar@0.x` inside the Toolbelt.
-Once installed, you should declare the app as a **Dependency** inside your store's **Store Theme**:
+After that you should declare the app as a **peerDependency** on your **Manifest** inside your store's **Store Theme**:

 ```
-"dependencies": {
+"peerDependencies": {
-    "vtex.minicart-freeshipping-bar": "0.x"
+    "myhouse.minicart-freeshipping-bar": "0.x"
 }
 ```

 After this is completed, you should add the block **minicart-bar** inside your **Store-Theme's Header** under the **MiniCart** section:

 ```
 {
   "minicart.v2": {